I Followed My Intuition to Get Off Social Media, Then This Happened

 In conclusion, let’s put our phones down and let’s look for real world, local opportunities to support immigrants, LGTBQIA+ folks, women’s reproductive rights, and any other vulnerable community or vital cause that is under fire right now.

 ADDENDUM: After reading and responding to the comments below, I wanted to add that I know we will still have our phones, and will still use them to connect and learn.
-But my point is that I want to do that more mindfully, and that in general social media won’t be a part of that mindfulness.
+But my point is that I want to do that more mindfully, and social media won’t be a part of that mindfulness.

 As one possible exception (there may be more like this), I was thinking about how Facebook groups can be a useful thing for communities to share information, whether local or worldwide.